materialdoc/materialdoc-web/docs/components/snackbars-and-toasts.md

 toast.cancel(); //hide toast
 ```

+!!! note
-?>Close the view if it's showing, or don't show it if it isn't showing yet.
+    Close the view if it's showing, or don't show it if it isn't showing yet.
 You do not normally have to call this.
 Normally view will disappear on its own after the appropriate duration.

 #### Positioning